goakshit/goakshit.github.io/content/en/posts/13-getting-started-rust-p2.md

 ---
-title: "Learning Rust Series: GREP cli app"
+title: "Learning Rust Series: GREP Lite"
 date: 2021-12-05T17:50:05+05:30
 slug: "rr-rust-2"
-draft: true
+draft: false
 toc: false
 tags:
   - cargo
   - rust
 ---

-In this post, I will be creating a simple grep cli application that reads lines from a file or stdin and prints the lines that contain the search string.
+In this post, I will be creating a simple grep-lite cli application that reads lines from a file or stdin and prints the lines that contain the search string.
 Since it's a cli application, I need to pass arguments to this app.

 Let's get started.
 > I would be using couple of external dependencies to make this work. `clap` and `regex`.